Meningococcal disease

 The dose schedule for MenACWY vaccine depends on the vaccine brand and the person’s age when they start the vaccine course.

-Infants aged <9 months can receive 2 of the 3 MenACWY brands (Menveo or Nimenrix).
+Infants aged <12 months can receive 2 of the 3 brands of MenACWY vaccine (Menveo or Nimenrix).

-The dose schedule for MenB vaccine depends on the brand and the person’s age when they start the vaccine course.
+The dose schedule for MenB vaccine depends on the person’s age when they start the vaccine course.

 For infants commencing vaccination at 2 months of age, MenB vaccine is recommended in a 3-dose schedule at 2, 4 and 12 months of age.